Shared-Work Program FAQs

 A. Yes.
-The plan must include the name, Social Security Number, normal hours worked per week, and the proposed reduction of hours per week for the employee in the affected unit.
+The plan must include the name, Social Security number, normal hours worked per week, and the proposed reduction of hours per week for the employees in the affected unit.

-A. You will be notified in writing when the plan is approved or disapproved.
+A. Employers are notified in writing when the plan is approved or disapproved.
 The plan will be effective the Sunday after the week the plan is approved.